 Proportional Magnets

-Proportional solenoid valve PDA 060x 0yy
+Proportional solenoid PDA 060x 0yy

 Proportional solenoid for hydraulic valves – size 60

-Proportional solenoid valve PDA 045x yyy
+Proportional solenoid PDA 045x yyy

 Proportional solenoids for hydraulic valves – size 45

-Proportional solenoid valve PDA 035x 0yy
+Proportional solenoid PDA 035x 0yy

 Proportional solenoids for hydraulic valves – size 35

-Proportional solenoid valve PDA 025x 0yy
+Proportional solenoid PDA 025x 0yy

 Proportional solenoids for hydraulic valves – size 25